About | People | RFP | Evaluations

 This RFP is funded by the Alfred P. Sloan Foundation and the Laura and John Arnold Foundation.

-For questions about this RFP, please email Ben Struhl, J-PAL NA Policy Associate, at email@example.com.
+For questions about this RFP, please email Graham Simpson, J-PAL NA Policy Associate, at email@example.com.

-For more details about J-PAL North America, including link to evaluations and publications, click here.
+For more details about J-PAL North America, including links to evaluations and publications, click here.